nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The name is case-sensitive and must match the contact's name exactly

 Examples:
-* `list` followed by `delete Singapore DUCKTours` deletes the contact with name 'Singapore DUCKTours’
+* `list` followed by `delete Singapore DUCKTours` deletes the contact with name 'Singapore DUCKTours`
 * `find fullerton` followed by `delete The Fullerton Hotel` deletes the contact with name 'The Fullerton Hotel'

 [Back to top](#table-of-contents)